GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 The app did have one *killer feature*, though, that its users loved:

 > "Millennial cooking pro tip: the [@BettyCrocker](https://twitter.com/BettyCrocker) mobile app doesn't dim or lock when you're following a recipe.
-TRYING THIS TONIGHT!!
+TRYING THIS TONIGHT!
   […]"—[@AvaBeilke](https://twitter.com/AvaBeilke/status/996746473168670720)

 > "80% of people cook with a device in the kitchen, but screen dimming and locking is a problem.